Steps to Reducing Energy Costs on a Dairy Farm

-Fluorescent lighting will provide the most cost-effective lighting solution in most dairies, especially if the roof is lower than 5 metres.
-Use single lamp fittings with high efficiency, long life, tri-phosphor lamps.
+LED lighting will provide the most cost-effective lighting solution in most dairies, especially if the roof is lower than 5 metres.
 These will reduce the power required to achieve the 240 lux lighting level recommended in dairy sheds.

 Lighting in Residences

-Replacing incandescent lights in homes with low cost, high efficiency, compact fluorescent lamps with warm light colour appropriate to residences will reduce electricity costs and, reduce the inconvenience of frequent lamp failures.
+Replacing incandescent lights in homes with low cost, high efficiency, LED lamps with warm light colour appropriate to residences will reduce electricity costs and, reduce the inconvenience of frequent lamp failures.

 Some farms have been asked by their electricity distributor to contribute to the upgrade of electricity supply infrastructure (eg. transmission poles and wires).

 Farms producing up to 5000 litres per day at peak of season (approx 180 cows), can easily meet their maximum power demand using a single phase or SWER power supply without using special equipment or procedures.

 Much larger dairies (up to 25,000 litres) successfully use single phase or SWER power supplies, by selecting and operating dairy equipment carefully.

 Upper Murray Development Board, PO Box 118, CORRYONG VIC 3707 Phone +61 (02) 6076 2136 Fax +61 (02) 6076 2180.
 For further information please contact Genesis Now or UMDB for further information.